Inverse Optimization with Noisy Data: Conclusion

 \section{Conclusion}

 We developed and analyzed a formulation for inverse optimization in the setting where noisy measurements of the optimal points of a convex optimization problem are available.
 Our approach requires solving a bilevel program, and we defined a new duality-based reformulation to convert this bilevel program into a single level program.
-We showed that existing heuristics for solving the problem of inverse optimization with noisy data are statistically inconsistent, whereas our formulation as a bilevel program leads to statistical consistency.
-Though our formulation is NP-hard to solve, we provided two numerical algorithms for solving our formulation and then demonstrated the improved estimates generated by our approaches through a series of numerical experiments involving both synthetic and empirical data.
+We showed that our formulation as a bilevel program leads to statistical consistency, in contrast to existing heuristics.
+Although our formulation is NP-hard to solve, we provided two numerical algorithms that maintain the statistical consistency of our formulation.
+Finally, we demonstrated that our approach improves upon existing methods for inverse optimization through a series of numerical experiments using both synthetic and empirical data.

-\ACKNOWLEDGMENT{The authors gratefully acknowledge the support of NSF Award CMMI-1450963 and an NSERC Postgraduate Scholarship.}
+\ACKNOWLEDGMENT{The authors gratefully acknowledge the support of NSF Award CMMI-1450963 and an NSERC Postgraduate Scholarship.\\}